-Participation exemptions in many domestic tax regimes provide for a corporate income tax (or in some cases a withholding tax) exemption on dividends and capital gains on equity interests between group or connected companies.
+Participation exemptions in many domestic tax regimes provide for a corporate income tax (or in some cases a withholding tax) exemption on dividends and capital gains on disposals of equity interests between group or connected companies.

 The Pillar Two GloBE Rules include a participation exemption when calculating GloBE income.
-This will not however always tie into the domestic law treatment.
+This will not, however, always tie into the domestic law treatment.

-Articles 3.2.1(b) and (c) of the Model Rules provide that excluded dividends and excluded equity gains or losses are deducted (or in the case of losses, added back) from financial accounting profits/losses when calculating GloBE income.
+Articles 3.2.1(b) and (c) of the OECD Model Rules provide that excluded dividends and excluded equity gains or losses are deducted (or in the case of losses, added back) from financial accounting profits/losses when calculating GloBE income.

-Excluded Dividends are defined in Article 10 of the Model Rules as generally dividends (or other distributions) received or accrued from an ownership interest except where they had the right to less than 10% of the profits, capital, reserves, or voting rights of an entity and which had been held for less than one year.
+Excluded Dividends are defined in Article 10 of the OECD Model Rules as generally dividends (or other distributions) received or accrued from an ownership interest except where they had the right to less than 10% of the profits, capital, reserves, or voting rights of an entity and which had been held for less than one year.

-Note that for Pillar Two purposes dividends arising from a <10% ownership could still be excluded if they had been held for a year or more, however, gains or losses on the holding wouldn’t be.
+Note that for Pillar Two purposes, dividends arising from a <10% ownership could still be excluded if they had been held for a year or more, however, gains or losses on the holding wouldn’t be.

 Cookie | Duration | Description |